V-Kudryashov/md-Files/BikeLab/BikeLab.md

 The Bike Lab package also includes a Segway Controller.
 This is a relatively simple script since the balance task for a Segway is much simpler than for a Bike.

+The sections in this guide correspond to project folders.

 **Table of Contents**
 - 1 [Bike](#1-bike)
     - 1.1 [Physics](#physics)